 Technician Tip: RV skirting can make an attractive home for critters.
 Use insect and rodent deterrents to keep them at bay throughout the winter.

 Technician Tip: Choose step rugs carefully.
-The open styles with aggressive textures are best for winter camping, as the carpet-styles can still turn icy in cold, wet weather.
+The open styles with aggressive textures are best suited for winter camping, as carpet styles can still become icy in cold, wet weather.

 Inspecting RV Window Seals

 You should also check the status of your RV’s exterior window seals.
-If you haven’t addressed them in a few years, adding caulk or sealant might be helpful before winter camping.
-Many of these products have temperature limits that must be observed, so check the manufacturer’s instructions to ensure proper use.
+If you haven’t addressed them in a few years, adding caulk or sealant might be helpful before winter camping in your RV.
+Many of these products have temperature limits that must be adhered to, so please check the manufacturer’s instructions to ensure proper use.

-There are several caulk and sealant products for resealing around your RV windows.
-Ideally, find a non-sagging or quick-drying product so you can do this job quickly without making too much of a mess.
+There are several caulk and sealant products available for RV maintenance, designed explicitly for resealing around your RV’s windows.
+Ideally, find a non-sagging or quick-drying product so you can complete this job quickly without making a mess.

-Consult your owner’s manual for recommendations on compatible sealant products for your RV.
+Technician Tip: Consult your owner’s manual for recommendations on compatible sealants for your RV.

 Driving Tips for Winter RV Camping

-If you aren’t full-time winter camping in one place, you’ll need to navigate wet, slippery roads between destinations.
+If you aren’t full-time winter camping in one place, you’ll need to navigate wet and slippery roads between destinations.
 Here are a few tips for safe winter RV driving:

 - Get all-weather tires.